 Disreputable or Unknown Parties

 Payday loan lenders are evil and have earned a bad reputation as money-draining traps that leave low-income borrowers stuck in a cycle of debt that they’re unlikely to ever escape from.
-So, do your due diligence and research the company’s reputation online, so you don’t become a victim to scam artists and cheaters.
+So, do your due diligence and research the company’s reputation online, so you don’t become a victim of payday loan scam artists and cheaters.

 The Bottom Line